HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version: Compiler

 \subsection{Intermediate Representation}

-HACCLE intermediate representation (HIR) serves as an interface between high-level programming language and cryptographic backends.
+HACCLE intermediate representation (HIR) serves as an interface between high-level programming languages and cryptographic backends.
 HIR is a domain-specific intermediate language, and gains benefits from LMS to support towers of abstractions.
-It encompasses all the primitive operations which we have supported so far, e.g., encryption, decryption, sharing, and combining.

-\paragraph{Multi-level IR} Different backends may support different sets of operations in HIR---no backend is ``complete'' in that there is a direct implementation of each HIR operation in that backend.
+It encompasses all the primitive operations which we have supported so far, \eg, encryption, decryption, sharing, and combining. \paragraph{Multi-level IR.} Different backends may support different sets of operations in HIR---no backend is ``complete'' in that there is a direct implementation of each HIR operation in that backend.
 For example, the TFHE backend provides a complete set of logical operations, but does not support arithmetic operations.
-In contrast, other backends may support arithmetic operations but not Boolean operations.
+In contrast, other backends may support arithmetic operations but not boolean operations.
 The compiler's job is to {\em rewrite} HIR circuits to be compatible with backends.

 As shown in \figref{fig:hir-nodes}, HIR is a multi-level IR.
 The compiler can thus use rewrites to target the subset of operations that a given backend supports.
-For example, arithmetic operations (adds, multiplies) can be rewritten into bit-level implementations (as, e.g., ripple-carry adders, or bit-level implementations), or Boolean operations can be represented as arithmetic operations that happen to operate over $\mathbb{Z}_2$.
-We are developing a set of these rewrite rules for our various backends (and, indeed, rely on exactly this type of rewrite to support floating point operations).
+For example, arithmetic operations (adds, multiplies) can be rewritten into bit-level implementations (as, \eg, ripple-carry adders, or bit-level implementations), or boolean operations can be represented as arithmetic operations that happen to operate over $\mathbb{Z}_2$.
+We have developed a set of these rewrite rules for various backends (and, indeed, rely on exactly this type of rewrite to support floating point operations).

 A key task for integrating a new backend is identifying what set of HIR operations that module supports, hence directing the compiler to perform appropriate rewrites.
-Notably, if the compiler {\em cannot} rewrite an HIR circuit to target the set of operations a backend supports, this will manifest as a type error, providing feedback to the user.
+Notably, if the compiler {\em cannot} rewrite an HIR circuit to target the set of operations a backend supports, it will manifest as a type error, providing feedback to the user.

-For example, in the scenario of using a FHE scheme, an integer is represented by a \CODE{Num} node in HIR shown below, where the field \CODE{provider} is an abstraction of the party who provides the value, and the field \CODE{value} is an abstraction of the encrypted value.

-In this case, a variable declaration statement in Harpoon, i.e., \CODE{@sec(alic) val x = 5;}, is transformed to \CODE{val o = new Owner(alice); val x = Num(o, 5);} in HIR.
+In the scenario of using a FHE scheme, an integer is encoded as the \CODE{Num} data structure shown below, where the fields \CODE{provider} and \CODE{value} are abstraction of the party who provides the value and the encrypted value respectively.
+In this case, a variable declaration statement in Harpoon, \ie, \texttt{@sec(alic) val x = 5;}, is transformed to \CODE{val o = new Owner(alice); val x = Num(o, 5);} in HIR.